 My favourite Ghanaian ingredient is kpakpo shito, a little green, round pepper.
 It's very deceptive – it looks really cute, but it's intensely fiery," says Zoe Adjonyoh, founder of Zoe's Ghana Kitchen, where you'll find this pepper – and other traditional Ghanaian ingredients – on the menu.
-The restaurant occupies one of the units in Pop Brixton, the community project and event space made out of shipping containers that's also home to Donostia Social Club and London's first community fridge.
+The restaurant, which is now in residency at the Institute of Light, used to occupy one of the units in Pop Brixton, the community project and event space made out of shipping containers that's also home to Donostia Social Club and London's first community fridge.

 And this, Adjonyoh says, is what was needed: "Until recently, African food wasn't really being made for people who weren't African… It needed to be given a more contemporary feel."
 And this is what she does, serving up dishes like her hugely popular groundnut stew, a peanut butter soup, and the paella-like jollof, made with rice, scotch bonnets and dried ground seafood powder.

 Adjonyoh has a point: in a city where the dining scene's appetite for new cuisines is limitless, African cooking hasn't had the most exciting reputation.
 Until now, with a raft of other chefs and restaurants presenting us with new ingredients like the shito pepper, or the fermented corn dough known as kenkey.

 Yet, as Adjonyoh points out, none of these things are really new to London at all: "When I first learned about Ghanaian food, I was asking store owners at east Dalston's Ridley Road Market about their ingredients and how to cook with them."
 Proof, then, that African food has always been here, but it was just waiting to be discovered.